-The Unique Story of The Historic Marshall House Savannah
+The Unique Story of The Historic Marshall House Hotel Savannah

-Here's a quick look at what makes The Marshall House one of Savannah's most interesting and iconic buildings in the historic district.
+Here's a look at what makes The Marshall House one of Savannah's most interesting hotels in the historic district.

 The Early Days - Built in 1851